-Amidst the Sturm und Drang following WikiLeaks’ publication of the State Department cables, Bradley Manning and Julian Assange have drawn fire from the DoD, the State Department, the DoJ, Congress and the mainstream media.
+Amidst the Sturm und Drang following WikiLeaks’ publication of the State Department cables, Chelsea Manning and Julian Assange drew fire from the DoD, the State Department, the DoJ, Congress and the mainstream media.
 But with the exception of a few articles and blog postings from the technology sector, there has been no discussion of how it was possible that Pvt.
 Manning could get away with hoovering off gigabytes of data from Secret and Top Secret networks while remaining completely undetected.
 There also seems to have been no public discussion of the implications.
-To go after Bradley Manning and Julian Assange is just an exercise in shooting the messenger.
+To go after Chelsea Manning and Julian Assange is just an exercise in shooting the messenger.
 Ignoring the message will not make it magically disappear.
-The courts will decide the fates of Assange and Manning.
-Every dog has his day.
 But this is not about messengers.
 It is about the message.
 This is about all of those elephants stampeding around the room.
 Time to break out the elephant gun.

 In this multi-part series, I am going to revisit the kerfuffle resulting from Wikileaks’ release of videos and cables that it received from Pfc.
-Bradley Manning with an eye toward examining:
+Chelsea Manning with an eye toward examining:

 - what actually happened